opsone-ch/documentation/services/websites/index.md

 multiple websites, you dont have to look up the corresponding password all the time but just use the global one.

-Please keep in mind that this password gets often transfered over unencrypted connections.
+** Note: ** Please keep in mind that this password gets often transfered over unencrypted connections.
 As everywhere, we recommend to use a particular password for only this purpose.

 ```
 "devexamplenet":